We’re bringing

 READ ONFood & Agriculture

 The way we grow our food, what we eat, and what happens to excess and waste are all essential parts of our carbon footprint.
 Drawdown solutions aim to grow food in ways that benefit the land and sequester carbon, increase lower carbon plant-forward diets, reduce food waste, and increase composting.
-In Georgia, the estimated food waste in 2018… was 2.03 million tons, and it is estimated that each ton of food waste diverted from landfills would decrease CO2 emissions by 1.35 tons.
-If Georgia could reduce 50% of its food waste by 2030, it would decrease emissions by 1.38 megatons.

 READ ONLand Sinks